 OTHER THINGS TO DO IN MELBOURNE

-Eureka Skydeck 88 – for a view over Melbourne city, some says it’s over-rated.
+Eureka Skydeck 88 – for a view over Melbourne city, although some says it’s over-rated.

 Puffing Billy – take the heritage steam locomotive into Dandenong Ranges.

-William Ricketts Sanctuary – forest full of sculptors, straight into mystical land (ok, I exaggerated with the word mystical).
+William Ricketts Sanctuary – forest full of sculptors, what looks like a mystical land

 CHOICES OF DAY TOURS

-Great Ocean Road – one day tour or stay overnight.
+Great Ocean Road – one day tour to cover the basics or stay overnight for a thorough tour.

 Philip Island – at least 2 days are needed due to the long distance.